nsolanki0/muc1-kmer-diagnostics/environment/README.md

 source $HOME/vntyper/bin/activate
 ```

-Alternative installation instructions for VNtyper 2.0 can be found at (https://github.com/maxkrou/VNtyper#installation)
+Alternative installation instructions for VNtyper 2.0 can be found at: https://github.com/maxkrou/VNtyper#installation

 After creating an environment, verify the relevant software versions before running the corresponding workflow.